eliteprospects/eliteprospects-link-generator/readme.txt

-=== Eliteprospects player link ===
+=== Eliteprospects link ===
 Contributors: carlgrundberg
 Donate link:
-Tags: eliteprospects, hockey, football, sports, player, profile Requires at least: 3.9
+Tags: eliteprospects, hockey, sports, player, profile Requires at least: 3.9
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 0.4.1
+Stable tag: 0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds buttons to the TinyMCE editor in WordPress to create links to player profiles on Eliteprospects.com.
+Adds buttons to the TinyMCE editor in WordPress to create links to profile pages on Eliteprospects.com.

 == Description ==

-This plugin will add two buttons the TinyMCE editor in Wordpress.
+This plugin will add a button to the TinyMCE editor in Wordpress.

-When you select a name and click one of the buttons, a search will be made to find a player with that name.
-The red button searches for Hockey players and the green button for football players.
+When you select a name and click one of the buttons, a search will be made to find a player or staff with that name.

-Please note that this plugin uses an Ajax call to http://www.eliteprospects.com to search for players.
+Please note that this plugin uses an Ajax call to http://www.eliteprospects.com to search for players and staff.

 More information at:
 http://www.eliteprospects.com/